 - implicit or stack value

 - memory address

-For the undefined case, the spec explicitly says the bit offset operand
+For the empty case, the spec explicitly says the bit offset operand

 "doesn't matter."
-For register, implicit, or stack value, the piece must
+For implicit value or stack value, the piece must

 doesn't matter, although the spec doesn't say so in so many words.